ulvrikironpaw/uwu/uwu/README.md

 ## About

-This mod was created as a supplementary mod to MarsarahTweaks and PlantEverything and focuses on QoL changes for exploration and sailing in multiplayer.
+This mod focuses on QoL changes for exploration and sailing in multiplayer.

 ## Installation (manual)